Asaf21S/Gravity-Simulation/README.md

 * Feature - on the edit menu, the velocity direction and magnitude sliders are updated on every frame.
 * Bug fix - raised an error when a planet exploded while modifying a slider on its edit menu.
 * Bug fix - initializing, changing or locking a planet to a 0 velocity, now remembers the last direction of the velocity.

+### <ins>22.5 - 28.5:</ins> (? hours total)
+The particles from planet explosions, now fade away and have colors according to the planets' surface - about 1 hour.
+Hiding the velocity direction and magnitude sliders when the planet is locked - about 15 minutes.
+Removing planets which are too far away - about 20 minutes.